goenning/goenning/_posts/2016-04-10-what-is-tudotri.md

 - **API:** the heart of the whole application, where business rules are coded and acting as a single point of access to the database;
 - **Admin:** the web application used by me to do administrative tasks like editing products, stores, users, configurations, etc.;
 - **Web:** the public web site (http://tudotri.com.br);
 - **Bot:** the crawler/scraper.
-His job is to visit the configured online shops to get the latests updates on prices and procuts;
+His job is to visit the configured online shops to get the latests updates on prices and products;

 #### Development Stack:
 - [Node.js](https://nodejs.org/)